info663-sp26/team3/pages/about.md

 ## Our Team

-This site was created by Alana Maisel, Ariel Wexler, Alex Dean, and Kelly Franck.
+This site was created by Alana Maisel, Ariel Wexler, Alex Dean, and Kelly Franck for Professor Alexandra Provo's Spring 2026 Metadata Design course at Pratt Institute.